Blog/ Introduction to Low Latency Streaming with HLS

 The following is a sample media playlist (M3U8 file).

-#EXTM3U # Other tags # # The following tags are used for accessing the sequences # that are completely generated and can be loaded without any # delay. # These segments are specified by their duration, followed # by an unique URI. #EXTINF:6.0, fileSegmentA.mp4 #EXTINF:6.0, fileSegmentB.mp4 # # The following tags are used for accessing the parts of # the segment currently being generated. # These parts are specified by their duration, followed # either by a unique URI for that specific part or the segment # URI with a byte-range. #EXT-X-PART:DURATION=0.200,URI="filePartC.0.mp4" #EXT-X-PART:DURATION=0.200,URI="filePartC.1.mp4" # or #EXT-X-PART:DURATION=0.200,URI="fileSegmentC.mp4",BYTERANGE=20000@21000 # # The following tag is used to inform the player about the # most likely part to be fetched next, before it becomes available, # to be used for playback. #EXT-X-PRELOAD-HINT:TYPE=PART,URI="filePartC.2.mp4"
+#EXTM3U # Other tags # # The following tags are used for accessing the sequences # that is completely generated and can be loaded without any # delay. # These segments are specified by their duration, followed # by a unique URI. #EXTINF:6.0, fileSegmentA.mp4 #EXTINF:6.0, fileSegmentB.mp4 # # The following tags are used for accessing the parts of # the segment currently being generated. # These parts are specified by their duration, followed # either by a unique URI for that specific part of the segment # URI with a byte range. #EXT-X-PART:DURATION=0.200,URI="filePartC.0.mp4" #EXT-X-PART:DURATION=0.200,URI="filePartC.1.mp4" # or #EXT-X-PART:DURATION=0.200,URI="fileSegmentC.mp4",BYTERANGE=20000@21000 # # The following tag is used to inform the player about the # most likely part to be fetched next, before it becomes available, # to be used for playback. #EXT-X-PRELOAD-HINT:TYPE=PART,URI="filePartC.2.mp4"

 Players that don’t support LL-HLS yet tend to ignore tags like